CIDR (Classless Inter-Domain Routing or supernetting)

 - Class C, with 254 host identifiers

 If an organization needed more than 254 host machines, it would be switched into Class B. However, this could potentially waste over 60,000 hosts if the business didn't need to use them, thus unnecessarily decreasing the availability of IPv4 addresses.
-CIDR was introduced by the Internet Engineering Task Force (IETF) in 1993 to fix this problem.
+The Internet Engineering Task Force introduced CIDR in 1993 to fix this problem.

-CIDR is based on variable-length subnet masking (VLSM), which enables network engineers to divide an IP address space into a hierarchy of subnets of different sizes, making it possible to create subnetworks with different host counts without wasting large numbers of addresses.
+CIDR is based on variable-length subnet masking (VLSM), which enables network engineers to divide an IP address space into a hierarchy of subnets of different sizes.
+This makes it possible to create subnetworks with different host counts without wasting large numbers of addresses.

 The same CIDR notation can be applied to IPv6 addresses.
-The only difference would be that IPv6 addresses can contain up to 128 bits.
+The only difference is IPv6 addresses can contain up to 128 bits.

 CIDR blocks are groups of addresses that share the same prefix and contain the same number of bits.
-The combination of multiple connecting CIDR blocks into a larger whole, sharing a common network prefix, is what constitutes supernetting.
+Supernetting is the combination of multiple connecting CIDR blocks into a larger whole, all of which share a common network prefix.

-The size of CIDR blocks can be determined by the length of the prefix.
-A short prefix allows for more addresses -- and, therefore, forms a bigger block -- while a longer prefix indicates less addresses and a smaller block.
+The length of a prefix determines the size of CIDR blocks.
+A short prefix supports more addresses -- and, therefore, forms a bigger block -- while a longer prefix indicates fewer addresses and a smaller block.

-Blocks are initially handled by the Internet Assigned Numbers Authority (IANA).
+The Internet Assigned Numbers Authority (IANA) initially handles CIDR blocks.
 IANA is responsible for distributing large blocks of IP addresses to Regional Internet Registries (RIRs).
 These blocks are used for large geographical areas, such as North America, Africa and Europe.

 Once an RIR receives its block, it must create smaller blocks to assign to Local Internet Registries (LIRs).
-Blocks may continue to be divided further until they reach the end user.
-The size of the block assigned to an end user is dependent on the number of individual addresses that the user will require.
+Blocks might continue to be divided further until they reach the end user.
+The size of the block assigned to an end user is dependent on the number of individual addresses that the user requires.

-Most end users are assigned blocks by their internet service provider; however, organizations that use multiple ISPs must receive provider-independent blocks directly from an RIR or LIR.
+Most end users are assigned blocks by their internet service provider (ISP).
+However, organizations that use multiple ISPs must receive provider-independent blocks directly from an RIR or LIR.

 IP sets aside some addresses for specific purposes.
 For example, several ranges -- such as the Class B 192.168.0.0 -- are set aside as nonroutable and are used to define a private network.
-Most home Broadband routers will assign addresses from the 192.168 network for systems inside the home.
-IP also doesn't allow host identifiers of all zeros and reserves the all-ones identifier to serve as a broadcast address -- packets sent to that address will go to all hosts on the network.
+Most home broadband routers assign addresses from the 192.168 network for systems inside the home.
+IP doesn't enable host identifiers of all zeros and reserves the all-ones identifier to serve as a broadcast address -- packets sent to that address go to all hosts on the network.

 Originally, IP addresses were assigned in four major address classes: A through C. Each class allocated one portion of a 32-bit IP address to identify the gateway router for that network -- the first 8 bits for Class A, the first 16 for Class B, the first 24 for Class C. Bits not used for the network identifier were available for specifying host identifiers for systems on that network.

 An IP address can be parsed into its network identifier and host identifier by applying a network mask to the address -- another dot address, with ones wherever a bit is used to indicate the network portion of the address.
-For example, a classic Class B would be written as 255.255.0.0.
+For example, a classic Class B address is written as 255.255.0.0.